 Includes bibliographical references (pages 181-199).

 Copyright 2010 Christian Antonio Fernandez

 Fernandez, Christian Antonio.
-"Development of PEGylated polyacridine peptides for in vivo gene delivery of plasmid DNA." dissertation, University of Iowa, 2010.
+"Development of PEGylated polyacridine peptides for in vivo gene delivery of plasmid DNA."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.